dimikara/React-Neighborhood-Map-3/README.md

 * Deploying the project live in GitHub Pages.
 * Implementing a better way to handle the list of sights.
-* Use more APIs for fetching info for a sight.
+* Use more APIs for fetching more info for the sights.
 For example, Wikipedia.
+* Make the list of sights more focused, for example getting only sights of archaeological interest.